 The act of shunning is part of the mind control of religion.
-Sometimes just the fear of being shunned prevents a person from making needed changes in their lives.
+Sometimes, just the fear of being shunned prevents a person from making needed changes in their lives.
 Why?
 As humans in a group, we may feel afraid of displeasing our fellow members or religious leaders.
+It’s a type of herd mentality.

 Most unfortunately, sometimes the act of shunning results in an ex-member committing suicide.
 I write in Phoenix of Faith about several people I knew personally, while I was still involved in the religion who killed themselves.
 Directly or indirectly, suicide becomes the consequence of harmful religious beliefs ending badly.